MJGOFORIT/hello-world-/README.md

 # hello-world-
 Just another repository
-Hi, the mission is help people stay healthy around the world
+Hi, the mission is to help people stay healthy around the world